mmaltsev/SpaceAtlas/back/README.md

 ```
 Change the hostname and port in backend/config.py if neccessary.
 By default, `hostname = localhost`, `port = 5555`.

-To start the server, run
+To start the server, run:

 ```
 $ python run.py